- Take the UTI Quiz

 What is the treatment for a urinary tract infection?

 The usual treatment for both simple and complicated urinary tract infections is antibiotics.
 The type of antibiotic and duration of treatment depend on the circumstances.
+Examples of common antibiotics used in treatment include, but are not limited to, amoxicillin, sulfamethoxazole/trimethoprim (Bactrim), ciprofloxacin, nitrofurantoin (Macrobid), and many others.
+Your health-care provider will chose the appropriate medication for your condition and the specific causative organisms.

-Lower urinary tract infection (cystitis)
+Lower urinary tract infection (cystitis, or bladder infection)

 - In an otherwise healthy person, a three-day course of antibiotics is usually enough.
 Some providers prefer a seven-day course of antibiotics.
 Occasionally, a single dose of an antibiotic is used.
 A health-care professional will determine which of these options is best.